-The following information applies where you have selected our Full Management or Rent Collection service.
+The following information applies where you have selected our Fully Managed or Rent Management service.
 After collecting the initial rent payment, we will continue to process the rents received from your tenant throughout the tenancy.
-We will deduct any fees or expenses due, and electronically forward any balance due to you to your nominated UK based bank account via the bank "faster payment system", where this is possible.
-We will endeavor to action all payments within two working days of the rent due date and being notified that the funds have cleared into our account.
+We will deduct any fees or expenses due, and electronically forward any balance due to you to your nominated UK based bank account.

+We will endeavour to action all payments within two working days of the rent due date and being notified that the funds have cleared into our account.
 (Please remember that bank clearing times are usually three working days, but this may vary).
 We are unable to make payments into non-UK Bank accounts.
 You will need to provide us with details of a UK bank account.
 A full statement of account will be sent to you after the end of each month, so long as there has been activity on your account during that month.
 For speed and convenience we will email statements to you, so please supply us with an email address for this purpose.
 There will be a charge if you wish us to send hard copy statements in addition to the emailed ones - see 'Additional Charges'.

-Where we are processing the rent and rent payments are late, we will usually issue reminder letters to your tenant(s) as follows: 7-9 and 14-16 working days after the due date.
+Where we are processing the rent and rent payments are late, we will issue reminder letters to your tenant(s) as follows: 7-9 and 14-16 working days after the due date.
 After 28-30 working days, a final reminder is sent advising the tenant that legal action may be taken.
 At this time, we will contact you and ask for your instructions, but we will not be actively chasing your tenant for outstanding rent after this time.
 You may wish to deal with the matter yourself or consult a solicitor.